 While sharing through the buttons, you sometimes experience one issue: no preview is displayed; it gives the URL of the website with no image or caption.
-In such an instance, most of you surf for the answer for why does the preview not display it before it’s run through the debugger, or is there any way to get it working?
+In such instance, most of you surf to answer why the preview does not display it before it’s run through the debugger, or is there any way to get it working?

 To handle this issue, each network provides a metasystem.
 In this guide, I will tell you about Facebook.

 Open Graph API

 You have the Open Graph API, particularly for Facebook, through which the procedure cannot be repeated on each share.
 To avoid this, Facebook keeps the share data in a cache and periodically updates it.